-A Saphena Varix is a dilation of the saphenous vein at its junction with the femoral vein in the groin.
-It appears as a swelling around 2-4cm inferior-lateral to the pubic tubercle.
-It often has a bluish tinge, is soft to palpate and will vanish when the patient lies down, which can help differentiate it from an inguinal hernia.
+A saphena varix is a dilation of the saphenous vein at its junction with the femoral vein in the groin.
+It typically presents as a lump around 2-4cm inferior-lateral to the pubic tubercle.
+It often has a bluish tinge, is soft to palpate and will vanish when the patient lies down which can help differentiate it from an inguinal hernia.

 Arterial disease is important to be aware of when assessing and treating problems of the venous system.
 One of the common treatment options for varicose veins is compression therapy (with compression stockings or bandages).
-If a patient has a significant degree of arterial disease (which can be assessed by calculating the ankle-brachial pressure index or ABPI*) then they may not be suitable for compression therapy due to the risk of secondary ischaemia.
-Likewise, if the patient has venous ulcers, the first treatment is to ensure adequate arterial supply before treating any superficial venous disease.
+If a patient has a significant degree of arterial disease they may not be suitable for compression therapy due to the risk of secondary ischaemia.
+Likewise, if the patient has venous ulcers, the first step in management is to ensure there is adequate arterial supply before trying to treat superficial venous disease.

 The great saphenous vein originates at the merging of the dorsal vein of the big toe with the dorsal venous arch of the foot.
 After passing in front of the medial malleolus (where it often can be visualized and palpated), it runs up the medial side of the leg (classically known as the trouser seam).
 At the knee, it runs over the posterior border of the medial epicondyle of the femur bone.
 In the proximal anterior thigh 3-4 centimetres inferolateral to the pubic tubercle, the great saphenous vein dives down deep through the cribriform fascia of the saphenous opening to join the femoral vein. ¹

-Place the back of your hand along varicosities to assess the temperature
+Place the back of your hand along the varicosities to assess their temperature.

-If there is overlying erythema in the distribution of the vessel and it is tender on palpation, this is suggestive of phlebitis
+Overlying erythema in the distribution of the vessel and tenderness on palpation is indicative of phlebitis.

-Apply some pressure with a fingertip above the medial malleolus for a few seconds and then remove to see if an indentation has been left behind (e.g. pitting oedema).
+Apply some pressure with a fingertip above the medial malleolus for a few seconds and then remove to see if an indentation has been left behind (e.g. known as pitting oedema).

 Continue to move upwards along the leg, repeating this process until you establish at what level oedema extends to.